pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/10-regulatory-fact-reconstruction-and-narrative-stabilization.md

 ### Non-Local Regulatory Fact-Reconstruction: Ambiguity Collapse

-When object-local reconstruction fails—due to withdrawal, silence, loss of access, or excessive exposure—the system may abandon locality altogether.
+When object-local reconstruction fails due to withdrawal, silence, loss of access, or excessive exposure, the system may abandon locality altogether.
 Reconstruction expands outward, targeting the environment, social field, or explanatory frame as a whole.

 In this non-local mode, the purpose shifts.
 The primary aim is no longer mortification deferral, but ambiguity collapse.